tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   <figcaption>No hover effect for the clear button.</figcaption>
 </figure>

 It's good practice to always provide mouse hovering and pressed states for clickable interface elements.
 This provides visual feedback to the user indicating when he or she has something activated or is about to select something.
 A 'while pressing' state may seem redundant, but most buttons fire-off instructions when a user *releases* the click.
-In other words, you can click on any button -- and provided you keep your mouse button held down -- can then move out of the clickable zone and release without triggering anything.
+In other words, you can click on any interface element -- and provided you keep your mouse button held down -- can then move out of the clickable zone and release without triggering anything.
 Try it on this link:

 <style>
 #testlink {